Govindtyagi123/Financial-Transaction-Analytics/README.md

 # 🚀 Conclusion

-This project demonstrates an end-to-end data analytics workflow, starting from raw transaction data and progressing through **data cleaning, SQL analysis, dashboard development, and business insights**.
+This project demonstrates a complete **end-to-end data analytics workflow**, from cleaning raw financial transaction data to performing SQL-based analysis and developing an interactive Power BI dashboard.

+The project showcases practical skills in **Python, SQL, MySQL, Power BI, DAX, data cleaning, data analysis, visualization, and business intelligence**.

-It demonstrates practical skills required for entry-level **Data Analyst, Business Intelligence, Reporting, Financial Analytics, and related data roles**.
+It is designed to demonstrate the type of analytical workflow used in real-world **Data Analyst, Financial Analyst, Business Intelligence, Reporting, and related analytics roles**.

 ---